trevor-leach/aws-cdk-ssm-random-securestring/README.md

             length: 10
         });

-        // the generated string can be used in other constructs: rss2.value
+        // the generated string is exposed as a resource attribute: new cd.aws_rds.DatabaseInstance(this, 'mydb1', {
-        // Be careful that it doesn't end up in the template or logs!
+            credentials: {
+                username: 'dbguy',
+                password: cdk.SecretValue.resourceAttribute(rss1.value);
+            }
+        });
     }
 }